mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 2014-12-09 14:52:36   [6]  Session write, routing to all servers.

-Writing trace log for each client may produce so much data that it seriously affects on the performance of MaxScale.
+Writing trace log for each client may produce so much data that it seriously affects on the performance of MariaDB MaxScale.
 It may also be difficult to follow a specific session if the log is flooded with data from other sessions.
 While it is possible to dynamically enable and disable trace log as a whole, one can also choose to explicitly enable trace logging for a specific session by first enabling trace log, finding out the session id of the interesting session, disabling trace log and finally enabling trace log only for a given session:

 1. enable log trace (and examine the session id)